pvp-masterk/6b6twiki/docs/Groups/saviors.md

 ### Trusted recruits
 - PaxGriefs
->botted the Saviors discord server
+>ran spam bots on 6b6t to make more people join the discord
 - ryk_cbaool
->also botted the Saviors discord server
+>also advertised on 6b6t to make more people join the discord
 - Hekt0r44566
->insided [555](../Groups/555.md) and leaked 15k dub stash, builder, created an automatic delivery bot that was never used due to saviors getting destroyed
+>insided [555](../Groups/555.md) and leaked 15k dub stash, builder, created an automatic delivery bot that was never used due to saviors getting destroyed and contributed to the membercount by running spambots

 ### Recruits
 - lava67